By Rebecca Wade

 Tax time is upon us.
 And for individuals dealing with divorce, the recent tax reform bill could be the difference between getting a big tax refund or paying thousands more.
-Experienced family law attorney Rebecca Wade sheds light on the tax law changes and how they impact family law.
+Experienced family law attorney Carolyn Grimes sheds light on the tax law changes and how they impact family law.

 “Whenever people get divorced there are a lot of tax consequences to consider.
-They need to think about spousal support, paying or receiving alimony, and dependency exemptions,” explains Wade.
+They need to think about spousal support, paying or receiving alimony, and dependency exemptions,” explains Grimes.

 Dependency Exemptions